containeroo/certalert/README.md

 The certificate format is inferred from its file extension.
 However, you can override this automatic detection by specifying the `type` field.

-With `certalert`, the focus is exclusively on extracting certificates.
+With `CertAlert`, the focus is exclusively on extracting certificates.
 Should there be additional components, they will be skipped.

 ### JKS (Java KeyStore)